MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 unique to each node.
 So each node has it's own statefiles and logs. example, on a node named goofy,  ~/.cache/sarra/log/ becomes ~/.cache/sarra/goofy/log.

+**Because *statehost* modifies settings storage, it must be at the beginning of a configuration file**

 strip <count|regexp> (default: 0)
 ---------------------------------